Why should you sign write your leased van?

 This is one of the most common mistakes.
 Including too much information makes the van signwriting too busy and hard to read.
 Keep it simple.

 Double or even triple check the information that will be sign written on your van.
-You'd be surprised how many people get their phone number wrong.
+You'd be surprised how many people get their phone numbers wrong.

 Think of van signwriting as an investment

-Improving your business in any way, whether it's leasing a new van to improve your service or signwriting, is an investment.
-Professionally designed van signwriting will quickly pay off by increasing your brand awareness and, as a result, get you more customers.
-It might take just a couple of jobs to reclaim this reward so it's really worth it.
+Improving your business in any way, whether it's leasing a new van to enhance your service or signwriting, is an investment.
+However, professionally designed van signwriting will quickly pay off by increasing your brand awareness and, as a result, get you more customers.
+It might take just a couple of jobs to reclaim this reward, so it's really worth it.

 We hope that these tips help you make the most out of your leased van and help you attract more customers.
-If you still haven't chosen a new van for your business, check our Top Van Deals for the newest offers on commercial vehicles.
-Remember that we offer professional van signwriting and wrapping for all our commercial vans.
-If you choose to have your newly leased van sign written or wrapped, the graphics will be fitted before delivery so your new vehicle will arrive ready to work the minute you sign the delivery papers, saving you time and hassle.
+If you still haven't chosen a new van for your business, check our Top Van Deals for the latest offers on commercial vehicles.
+Also, remember that we offer professional van signwriting and wrapping for all our commercial vans.
+Suppose you choose to have your newly leased van sign written or wrapped.
+In that case, the graphics will be fitted before delivery.
+So your new vehicle will arrive ready to work the minute you sign the delivery papers, saving you time and hassle.